beyondthesketch/uijettos/README.md

 __initialSelected__ : string > _optional_, _defaults to the first option_ - The initially/currently selected option - see notes below

-__whenChanged__ : string > _optional_ - A callback to fire when an option is selected.
+__whenChanged__ : Function > _optional_ - A callback to fire when an option is selected.
 The callback accepts one argument that contains the value of the selected option.

 __important usage notes__